Albanians in Hungary

 Albanians in Hungary (Shqiptarët në Hungari; magyarországi albánok) are ethnic Albanians living in Hungary.

 History

+One of the earliest recorded Albanians in Hungary was Antonius in the 14th century, the bishop of Shkodër, who had previously served as a vicar in Bács in the Kingdom of Hungary.
+He later became bishop of Shkodër in 1367.

 After the Great Turkish War, where they had sided with the Austrians, a group of Albanians from Kosovo, Catholic and Muslim, moved to Hungary.
 They numbered around 10,000 people.
 Toma Raspasani, a Catholic clergyman, reported in his writings in 1693 that many Catholics had settled Budapest, and most died of hunger or disease.